imFaizanAhmed/Angular-Reactive-Form/README.md

             "node_modules/bootstrap/dist/js/bootstrap.js"
            ]
 ```
+Just restart the server so that scripts can be updated.
 Now everything's ready and you good to go unless you have to add dropdown menu in your application.
 In our case we have to.
 So popper.js is required.
 Install it using following command.

 ```